nicolaprezza/bwt2lcp/README.md

 *Nicola Prezza and Giovanna Rosone, 2019.
 Space-Efficient Computation of the LCP Array from the Burrows-Wheeler Transform.
 Proceedings of the 30th Annual Symposium on Combinatorial Pattern Matching (CPM).*

-*Prezza, Nicola, and Giovanna Rosone.
-"Space-Efficient Construction of Compressed Suffix Trees." arXiv preprint arXiv:1908.04686 (2019).*
+*Nicola Prezza and Giovanna Rosone, 2019.
+"Space-Efficient Construction of Compressed Suffix Trees." arXiv preprint arXiv:1908.04686*

 ### Funding